-4 I've mentioned previously that relationships between 5 people actually make things easier.
+I've mentioned previously that relationships between 4 5 people actually make things easier.
 Regularly seeing 14:15 and being in contact with people make things much 6 7 easier to pick up the phone.
-But there's also the 8 formal process and, again, I think that started to be instigated by Dr. O'Kane and has continued on with 9 Dr. Austin in terms of the revalidation process.
-10 NOW, 14.1511 whenever a doctor comes up for revalidation, all of 12 their appraisals are reviewed and discussed by the 13 divisional medical directors with the Medical Director 14 at a formal meeting where any of them concerns are 15 raised.
-I would hope, had that been the case in 14:15 16 Mr. Mackle's time, that he would have had an 17 opportunity there through that formal process, perhaps, 18 to say actually there have been some issues raised 19 here.
-20 That's an example of the kind of thing that might be 97 Q. 14:16
+But there's also the 8 formal process and, again, I think that started to be 9 instigated by Dr. O'Kane and has continued on with Dr. Austin in terms of the revalidation process.
+10 NOW, 14.1511 whenever a doctor comes up for revalidation, all of 12 their appraisals are reviewed and discussed by the 13 divisional medical directors with the Medical Director at a formal meeting where any of them concerns are 14 I would hope, had that been the case in 15 raised.
+14:15 16 Mr. Mackle's time, that he would have had an 17 opportunity there through that formal process, perhaps, 18 to say actually there have been some issues raised 19 here.
+20 That's an example of the kind of thing that might be 97 Q. 14:16 discussed formally.

-- discussed formally.
 What about informally?
-Can you share?
-Is the structure, or indeed the relationships, there to discuss, if necessary, and it may not have arisen as yet, but maybe concerns that are in the back of your mind about practice issues, about behaviour of 14:16 colleagues? - A. I would have no hesitation because the relationshipsare there. - 29 98 Q. In terms of, if you like, the bottom up to you, you don't have a clinical director in place.
+Can you 21 22 share?
+Is the structure, or indeed the relationships, don't have a clinical director in place.
 If the 1 2 situation was to arise, how do you ensure that information comes to you?
 Is that by having more 3 improved meeting space with your clinical colleagues?
-4 5 You mentioned earlier picking up the phone to each 14:17 6 other, that kind of thing.
-How does that information 7 come to you generally?
+4 5 You mentioned earlier picking up the phone to each 14:17 other, that kind of thing.
+How does that information 6 7 come to you generally?
+8 Yes, so there's the simple informal relationships. Α. 9 There's relationships wider than just clinical I will and do make a habit of always 10 colleagues.
+14.17 11 seeking out and speaking to nursing colleagues on the 12 ward, actively seeking and looking for feedback on how 13 things are going.
+Again, I think it's that relationship.
+People need to feel comfortable in 14 speaking to you.
+I hope I'm not -- not got a false 15 14:17 16 impression but I think people are happy to raise things I think part of that comes from people 17 with me.
+18 feeling confident that you might actually look into 19 what their concern is.
+20 In terms of the Board level, there might be a sense in 99 Q. 14:18 the evidence that the Board members, particularly the 21 non-executive directors, may not historically have been 22 well-connected initially into urology; that's what 23 24 we're focused on.
+Has there been opportunity for you to meet with the Board, communicate with the Board, any 14:18 25 individual Board members, or does that come through the 26 27 structure of you speaking to the Medical Director and any views that you might have being shared through that 28 29 process?

+- 23 there to discuss, if necessary, and it may not have 24 arisen as yet, but maybe concerns that are in the back 25 of your mind about practice issues, about behaviour of 14:16 26 colleagues? - A. I would have no hesitation because the relationshipsare there. - 29 98 Q. In terms of, if you like, the bottom up to you, you